This is 2020 Learning

 I have concerns about arriving on campus or taking part in face to face learning due to my personal circumstances, what can you do to support me?

-Following new circumstances arising this month, including changes made by UK Government, we have reviewed again the scope of flexibility of study options we can provide to students at the start of the new semester.
-In light of these new circumstances we will consider, where possible, any requests to start courses in an online only format to begin with this semester.
-It is important to be aware that this option is not possible for every course offered at UEA, for example those with practical and/or practice based elements.
+We have reviewed the scope of flexibility of study options we can provide to students.
+We will consider, where possible, any requests to start courses in an online only format.
+It’s important to be aware that this option is not possible for every course offered at UEA, for example those with practical and/or practice based elements.

-How will shared accommodation work in a socially distanced world?
+How does shared accommodation work in a socially distanced world?

-There are lots of different types of accommodation you can choose from.
 Each student flat has a set number of rooms.
 You’ll live with other students so you can share experiences and make new friends.
 Not only will your flat be your home from home it will be the equivalent of your “household” in terms of Government guidelines.
 This means that, unless you are self-isolating, you won’t have to socially distance inside your flat.
 When you select your room you will be choosing to move into a flat with at least one other student, or up to 13 other students.
-There’s lots of good government advice about staying safe within shared accommodation.
+There’s lots of good Government advice about staying safe within shared accommodation.

 There will be enhanced cleaning in the shared communal areas of your accommodation, such as your kitchen.
 You will be responsible for cleaning your own rooms with materials provided by the University.
 There will also be signage in communal areas to remind students of social distancing guidelines around mixing with other households.